brookskindle/brookskindle.github.io/app/posts/contributing-to-open-source.md

 title: Contributing to open source
 date: 2016-04-27

+## successful = OpenSource.contribute()
 Contributing to open source projects has always been a dream of mine but something that I was never able to fully commit to.

-## if fail:
+## if not successful:

 My first attempt at contributing to open source software was with tmux, a terminal multiplexer written in C. I contacted the project maintainer and asked if my feature idea was useful and if he had any getting started tips for me.
-He gave me his blessing and gave me some really solid advice on how to implement my idea.
-I was an avid user of tmux and knew my way around the program pretty well so at this point I was set and ready to make a difference in the world!
+He gave me his blessing as well as some really solid advice on how to implement my idea.
+I was an avid user of tmux and knew my way around the program pretty well -- what could possibly go wrong?

-To make a long story short, I failed miserably.
-Looking back, there were several reasons for my utterly catastrophic failure.
+To make a long story short, I failed miserably after trying a variety of different approaches.
+None ended up going very far.
+Looking back, there were several reasons for this.

 * I was trying to implement a *huge* feature in a project that I had never worked with before.